-Wastewater treatment plants face a number of challenges in terms of ensuring safe and effective ventilation.
-The chemicals used during the wastewater treatment process pass through metering equipment in a dosing system.
-In the system, the solution is at its strongest and the chemicals and their gases are often corrosive and can be flammable.
-Such chemicals and gases include methane, ammonia, phosphorous, pesticides and carbon dioxide.
+Environmental wastewater treatment plants face a number of challenges in terms of ensuring safe and effective ventilation.
+Water treatment processes must control hazardous substances, chemicals and gases such as methane, ammonia, phosphorous, pesticides and carbon dioxide.
 Consequently, wastewater treatment plants are, by their nature, one of the harshest engineering environments.

-To ventilate wastewater treatment plants, engineers have a choice of materials for the fans and systems.
-Typically, these materials are stainless steel, glass reinforced plastic and polypropylene.
-The range of corrosive gases present in the plants is so vast that it is essential to select ventilation equipment resistant to the largest array of chemicals possible.
-The benefits and drawbacks of each material is discussed below.
+To ventilate wastewater treatment plants, engineers have a choice of materials for industrial fans and their ventilation systems.
+Typically, these materials are stainless steel, glass reinforced plastic or polypropylene.
+The range of corrosive gases present in the plants is so vast that it is essential to select ventilation equipment that is resistant to the largest array of chemicals possible.

 Often, a special finish, for example, marine grade powder coating is required to make stainless steel corrosion resistant in environments where highly corrosive chemicals and vapours are present.
 Therefore, there is an added cost implication to what can be a relatively expensive material.